ericnewton/loggo/README.md

 limitations under the License.
 -->

-logjam: a scalable live log collection service and tools.
+loggo: a scalable live log collection service and tools.

 Why some new log collection service?